LineageOS/lineage_wiki/_includes/templates/device_specific/before_lineage_install_ab_copy_partitions.md

 ## Pre-install instructions

 In some cases slot `b` can be unpopulated or contain much older firmware than slot `a`, leading to various issues including a potential hard-brick.
-We can work around that by copying the contents of slot `a` to slot `b`.
+We can make sure none of that will happen by copying the contents of slot `a` to slot `b`.
+This step is NOT optional.

 To do this, sideload the `copy-partitions-20200903_1329.zip` package by doing the following:
 1. Download the `copy-partitions-20200903_1329.zip` file from [here](https://androidfilehost.com/?fid=8889791610682929240).